This week we are organizing the family room.

 While you are organizing share your before and after photos with our community with #apochallenge

-Before you go, don’t forget to download your free printable checklist and subscribe to the challenge, so you don’t miss a post!
+Before you go, don’t forget to subscribe to the challenge, so you don’t miss a post!
 If you know a friend who would love to do the 2020 organizing challenge with you, please share it with them!

-Want more inspiration for your family room?
+Want more inspiration to organize your family room?
 Check out these reader favorites: